neglux/react-project-template/README.md

 Remember, the daily scrum meeting is an opportunity to synchronize efforts, identify any impediments, and foster collaboration within the team.
 By adhering to these guidelines, we can maximize the effectiveness of our daily scrum meetings.

-# Code Review Process
+## Code Review Process

 Code reviews play a crucial role in maintaining code quality, ensuring best practices, and fostering collaboration within our development team.
 Here's an overview of our code review process:

 1. **Pull Request Submission**: When you're ready to submit a new feature or bug fix, create a new branch following the branch naming convention mentioned earlier.
-Push your branch to the remote repository and open a pull request (PR) targeting the appropriate branch (e.g., `main` or a specific release branch).
+Push your branch to the remote repository and open a pull request (PR) targeting the appropriate branch (e.g., `dev`).

 2. **Linting**: Upon opening a pull request, an automated linter will run to check for any coding style or formatting issues.
 If the linter fails, make the necessary corrections locally and push the changes to your branch.
 The linter should pass before requesting a code review.